How To Start Journaling For Chronic Pain

 Firstly, choose a pain journal that works best for you.
 It can be a physical notebook, a computer, or a tablet.
 Choose a format that is easy to use and accessible for you.

-Related Post: How To Start Goal-Setting Journal: Prompts Included
+Related Post: Journaling for Productivity: How To Start And Prompts To Use

 Step 2: Record Pain Symptoms